 The loss ratio is the ratio, expressed as a percentage, of the sum of incurred losses and loss adjustment expenses to net premiums earned.
 The loss ratio does not reflect any effects due to premium deficiency.
-The increase in the loss ratio in the first quarter of 2012, compared to the same period in 2011, was due to an increase in losses incurred, as well as a decrease in premiums earned.
+The increase in the loss ratio in the third quarter and first nine months of 2012, compared to the same periods in 2011, was due to an increase in losses incurred, as well as a decrease in premiums earned.
 The underwriting expense ratio is the ratio, expressed as a percentage, of underwriting expenses to net premiums written.
-The increase in the expense ratio in the first quarter of 2012, compared to the same period in 2011, was due to a decrease in premiums written, partially offset by a decrease in underwriting expenses.
+The decrease in the expense ratio in the third quarter of 2012, compared to the same period in 2011, was due to a decrease in underwriting expenses as well as an increase in net premiums written.
+The decrease in the expense ratio in the first nine months of 2012, compared to the same period in 2011, was due to a decrease in underwriting expenses, partially offset by a decrease in net premiums written.
 The combined ratio is the sum of the loss ratio and the expense ratio.